newrelic/terraform-provider-newrelic/website/docs/r/workload.html.markdown

 ### Nested `status_config_automatic` blocks

- -> At least one of entitySearchQueries or entityGuids should be defined for the rule

   * `enabled` - (Required) Whether the automatic status configuration is enabled or not.
   * `remaining_entities_rule` - (Optional) An additional meta-rule that can consider all entities that haven't been evaluated by any other rule.
 See [Nested remaining_entities_rule blocks](#nested-remaining_entities_rule-blocks) below for details.
   * `rule` - (Optional) The input object used to represent a rollup strategy.
 See [Nested rule blocks](#nested-rule-blocks) below for details.